Involuta/Blazarang/README.md

 Super
 Destroy Jumping Spider hitless (destabilized the entire fight + no stabilizers, other items ok)

+Mark Rework
+Instead of marking an enemy the same way you discord orb an enemy using Zenyatta in Overwatch, marking requires you to aim at an enemy for some time, then press the mark button
+When you want to mark (maybe by pressing mark button once), camera switches to semi first-person aim mode like power throw and charged ax throw
+When aiming, a UI circle in the middle of the screen appears.
+You must keep the enemy’s center inside the circle for some time as the circle shrinks
+Once the enemy has been in the circle long enough, an effect plays and the circle stops shrinking.
+Press the mark button to mark the enemy
+While aiming, Cotu holds his icon in front of him with one hand and holds the mark in his other hand.
+The hand/arm positions are reminiscent of a bow and arrow, but his hands are openb

 Items
 Shop has a menu of items
 Shop window